When the dead speak in verse: collective writing and hauntological rhythms at Victor Hugo's Jersey séances

 Abstract

-While the infamous séances held by Victor Hugo in Jersey from 1853 to 1855 have inspired much debate, the central role played by verse has escaped critical attention.
-I argue that the tensions inherent in séance practice also underpin anxieties around verse in nineteenth-century France.
-The transcripts show how verse itself is a kind of séance, or intergenerational writing project, in which rhythm performs a hauntological function, producing a singular, original text while re-animating textual antecedents.
-By making visible what is usually an internal creative process, the séances reveal how verse composition occupies a liminal space between individual and collective act.
+While Victor Hugo’s infamous Jersey séances (1853-1855) have long inspired curiosity, bafflement or derision, the central role played by verse in these sessions has escaped critical attention.
+I argue that the tensions inherent in séance practice also underpin anxieties around poetic production in nineteenth-century France.
+The transcripts show verse composition to be a kind of séance, or intergenerational writing project, in which rhythm performs a hauntological function, producing a singular, original text while re-animating textual antecedents.
+By making visible what is usually an internal creative process, the séances reveal how poetry occupies a liminal space between individual and collective act.

 Original languageEnglish